chef/chef-web-docs/content/errors.md

 ERROR: Running exception handlers
 ```

 The URL will help identify the type of permission issue.
-If the URL is an index action (that is, operating on a collection of resources, like `/nodes`) then this is a global permission.
+If the URL is an index action (that's, operating on a collection of resources, like `/nodes`) then this is a global permission.
 If the URL is operating on an instance of a collection (`/nodes/NODENAME`) then this is an object permission issue.

 To fix the global permissions: